uviclibraries/html-css/act-3.md

 # Introducing CSS

-If you haven’t already completed the previous exercise, please start [here](https://uviclibraries.github.io/html-css/act-1.html), as this part builds on the topics from the previous section.
+If you haven’t already completed the previous exercises, please start on the [Getting Started With HTML](https://uviclibraries.github.io/html-css/act-1.html) page, as this part builds on the topics from previous sections.

 This section of the workshop is on Cascading Style Sheets (CSS). **Think of HTML as the builder and CSS as the artist.** CSS is a different language than HTML and has different rules and structure.

 CSS is used to alter the presentation of a website.
-Basically, it creates the rules for what your various HTML elements, like paragraphs (`p`), headings (`h1`, for example), and content will look like in a browser.
+Basically, CSS tells browsers the rules for what your various HTML elements, like paragraphs (`p`), headings (`h1`, for example), and content should look like.
 CSS also controls things like the size and spacing between objects, like images, and text, and so much more.

 Getting CSS to work the way you want to can sometimes try your patience, but it is worth it when things work, so stick with it and be prepared to have fun breaking things!

-If you have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
+If you have any questions, or get stuck, please ask the instructor for assistance.
 Have fun!

 **On our journey, so far**, you should have a couple of HTML pages, with a list, some links, and a mix of text an images.
 Visually speaking, it looks fairly basic.
 Here's an example of what my `about.html` page looks like at this point: